Tuition & Financial Aid

 Make an Investment in YourselfWe know that pursuing an MBA is an investment in your future.
 To support you through the process, we offer a dedicated financial aid team who will help you explore ways to finance your degree.
 As the #1 ranked Working Professional MBA program in Texas and top-10 in the U.S., your degree will start paying dividends immediately.

-The information below reflects program cost information for the MBA at Houston class entering in August 2022.
+The information below reflects program cost information for the MBA at Houston class entering in August 2023.
 For students beginning the program in future years, tuition is typically expected to increase 3-5% each year.
 Returning students will not experience a rate change or increase.
-Your tuition will remain the same for your entire time in the program.
+Your program cost will remain the same for your entire time in the program.